thejoebaldwin/king-bingo-mvc/Code/KingBingo/Views/Service/docs/joingame.md

     "message": "Successfully joined game",
     "game_card": "4,11,14,1,5,23,27,19,22,17,31,36,44,45,39,51,55,60,57,59,63,68,67,64,69"
 	}
+* * *

 If user has already joined game, the following will be returned instead.

 	{
     "status": "error",
     "operation": "joingame",
     "message": "User is already joined to game"
 	}
+* * *

+If the game is full the following will result.

+	{
+    "status": "error",
+    "operation": "joingame",
+    "message": "Maximum amount of players have joined" }
 * * *